 Let’s break this down with some tips for both genders:

 - If you have a student living in a dorm, the beds are not necessarily the most comfortable.
 You will want to get a mattress protector pad, mattress cover and for the best comfort, a memory foam mattress topper.
 You will find these at Target, Walmart, Bed Bath & Beyond and many department stores.
-Consider this an investment for the next year minimally as they will be provided with a Twin or Twin XL mattress.
-Check with each dorm to clarify bed size.
+Consider this a short term item as many students who move into apartments their second year will probably have a full or queen size mattress.

-- You will need a minimum of two sets of sheets (fitted and flat) plus pillowcases.
+- You will need a minimum of two sets of sheets (fitted.
+Many students do not use flat) plus pillowcases.
 No one is saying that they need the top thread count but certainly try to get a set that will not pill after one wash.
 They will want to wash their sheets once a week minimally (we hope) so two should be sufficient.